-Given that a product’s performance is at the whims and mercy of so many others, the measure of a product manager’s performance must be limited to what they as an individual are both responsible for and capable of influencing.
+Given that a product’s performance is at the whims of so many others, measuring a product manager’s performance must be limited to what they are both responsible for and capable of influencing.

-Numbers aren’t everything, and how a product manager is perceived by others goes a long way in determining their performance.
-There are many opportunities to collect this qualitative and anecdotal feedback, you just have to be willing to ask for it (and always be listening for it in unexpected places).
+Numbers aren’t everything, and how others perceive a product manager goes a long way in determining their performance.
+There are many opportunities to collect this qualitative and anecdotal feedback.
+You have to be willing to ask for it (and always listen for it in unexpected places).

 As a manager, you’ll also need to solicit opinions about product managers from various sources.
 For example, how is the product manager being viewed during sprint retrospectives?
-Are they consistently praised or are they cited as a problem area?
-Are they proactively supplying great and useful information or are they a frequent hold-up in the process?
+Are they consistently praised, or are they cited as a problem area?
+Are they proactively supplying tremendous and useful information or are they a frequent hold-up in the process?

 A full 360-degree review is often the best way to see just how effective (or ineffective) your product managers may be.
 As you speak with colleagues in development, sales, operations, customer service, and the executive team, you’re looking for positives and negatives related to the key traits that matter: